 “For assembling data sets, other groups tend to call people into the lab.
 It’s really hard to scale that up.
 Calling 50 people in itself is already a fairly tedious process.
 But we realized we could do this through crowdsourcing”, he continued.

 At the beginning of the experiment, researchers used training data drawn from 800 mobile-device users.
 Through it, researchers gain the system’s margin of error down to 1.5 centimeters.
 This is a double improvement in previous systems.
 After submitting the paper, the additional training data has been reduced.
-The margin of error becomes near about a centimeter by collecting data from another 700 people.
+The margin of error becomes about a centimeter by collecting data from another 700 people.

-The researchers developed a simple application for devices that use Apple’s iOS operating system, for collecting their training examples.
-To attract user’s attention, this application beams a small dot somewhere on the device’s screen.
-After that, it concisely replaces this dot with either an “R” or an “L,” by telling the user to tap on the either right or left on the screen.
-After tapping, the user has actually shifted his or her gaze to the intended location.
-The device camera continuously captures images of the user’s face, while this process is going on.
+After that, it concisely replaces this dot with either an “R” or an “L,” telling the user to tap either the right or the left on the screen.
+After tapping, the user has shifted his or her gaze to the intended location.
+The device camera continuously captures images of the user’s face while this process is ongoing.
 The data set contains, on average, 1,600 images for each user.

 Tightening the net

-The researchers machine-learning system was a neural network.
-This neural network is a software abstraction but can be thought of as a huge network of very simple information processors arranged into discrete layers.
 Training improves the settings of different processors.
 Due to this, a data item can capture images of the mobile user and augment the bottom layer.
-This will be processed by the subsequent layers.
-The topmost layer output overcomes to the computational problems.
+The subsequent layers will process this.
+The topmost layer overcomes the computational problems.

-Researchers used the dark knowledge technique to decrease neural networks because the neural network is so large.
-Dark knowledge includes fully trained network output, which is generally approximate solutions.
-This can be used as the real solution to training a much smaller network.
-The technique decreased the size of the network by 80 percent.
-This makes it run more effectively on smartphones.
-This eye tracker can perform at about 15 frames per second with a reduced network.
-It is faster to record brief look.
+This can be the real solution to teaching a much smaller network.
+The technique decreased the size of the network by 80 percent, making it run more effectively on smartphones.
+With a reduced network, this eye tracker can perform at about 15 frames per second, which is faster than recording a brief look.

-Noah Snavely, an associate professor of computer science at Cornell University, ” In lots of cases, if you want to do a user study, in computer vision, in marketing, in developing new user interfaces, eye-tracking system is something people have been very interested in, but it hasn’t really been accessible.
+Noah Snavely, an associate professor of computer science at Cornell University, “In lots of cases, if you want to do a user study, in computer vision, in marketing, in developing new user interfaces, eye-tracking system is something people have been very interested in, but it hasn’t really been accessible.
 You need expensive equipment, or it has to be calibrated very well in order to work.
 So something that will work on a device everyone has seems very compelling.
 And from what I’ve seen, the accuracy they get seems like it’s in the ballpark that you can do something interesting.”

 “Part of the excitement is that they’ve also created this way of collecting data, and also the data set itself.
 They did all the legwork that will make other people interested in this problem.
 And the fact that the community will start working on this will lead to fast improvements”, he explained.